Doughnut (song)

-Background
+"Doughnut" was produced by JYP Entertainment's in-house producer Woo S. Rhee "Rainstone", and was composed by Rainstone, Alexis Kesselman, Fingazz, and Francis.
+It is Twice's first ballad single in Japan and takes inspiration from the city pop genre.
+The lyrics, written by Lauren Kaori, are about "the hole left in your heart when you're missing a special person".

-On October 15, 2021, shortly after the release of their first English single, "The Feels", and the announcement of their third Korean studio album (sixth overall), Formula of Love: O+T=<3, Twice's agency JYP Entertainment announced through a winter-themed teaser that the group will be releasing their ninth Japanese single, "Doughnut", on December 15.
+The single peaked at number 3 on Japan's Oricon Singles Chart and number 6 on the Billboard Japan Hot 100.
+It was also certified gold by the Recording Industry Association of Japan.

-Promotion
+Background and release

-To promote "Doughnut", Twice performed the song on the Japanese television show Music Station.
+On October 15, 2021, shortly after the release of their first English single, "The Feels", and the announcement of their third Korean studio album, Formula of Love: O+T=<3, Twice's agency JYP Entertainment announced through a winter-themed teaser that the group would be releasing their ninth Japanese single, "Doughnut", on December 15.
+The song was pre-released digitally on December 3, with an accompanying music video.
+That same day, Twice performed the song on the Japanese television show Music Station.
+On December 15, the group held an online event to commemorate the release of the single, where they performed "Doughnut" and its B-side "Wonderful Day".

 Track listing

 Credits and personnel

 Credits adapted from CD single liner notes.